 - a.
-Up to 40% depending on the achievement level of performance target on EBITDA in the European and U.S. market for FY2022 (Note) - b.
-Up to 60% depending on the achievement level of performance target on EBITDA in the European and U.S. market for FY2023 (Note)
+Up to 40% depending on the achievement level of performance target on EBITDA in the European and U.S. market for the second fiscal year (Note) - b.
+Up to 60% depending on the achievement level of performance target on EBITDA in the European and U.S. market for the third fiscal year (Note)

-(Note) As the performance-linked evaluation index of certain reportable segments for the period between January 1, 2021 and December 31, 2023, we use EBITDA in the European and U.S. market (Consolidated operating income under IFRS of the Company's consolidated subsidiaries headquartered in Europe and North America with certain adjustments as shown below, the same shall apply hereinafter).
+(Note) As the performance-linked evaluation index of certain reportable segments for the period between January 1 of the first fiscal year and December 31 of the third fiscal year, we use EBITDA in the European and U.S. market (Consolidated operating income under IFRS of the Company's consolidated subsidiaries headquartered in Europe and North America with certain adjustments as shown below, the same shall apply hereinafter).